gri-gus/loremflickr-streamdeck-plugin/README.md

    If you get a response that looks like `Python 3.10.4`, then you have done everything right.

    If there is no response, then you have installed Python incorrectly.
-Look at articles or videos on the Internet about how to install correctly and try again.

    </details>